ChimeHQ/ConcurrencyPlus/README.md

 # ConcurrencyPlus
 Utilities for working with Swift Concurrency

+## Types

-## TaskQueue
+### TaskQueue

 Conceptually similar to a serial `DispatchQueue`, but can accept async blocks.
-Unlike with an unstructured `Task`, this makes it possible to control the ordering of events. `TaskQueue` may need to boost priorities to avoid priority inversions.
+Unlike with an unstructured `Task`, this makes it possible to control the ordering of events.
+A queue of tasks like this introduces the possibility of priority inversions.
+To help avoid this, you can only set a priority on a per-queue basis, not per-operation.

 ```swift
 let queue = TaskQueue()